luusi/MDP-Planner-Chip-Production/README.md

 - the planner preferred using service `service_plastic_china` (service `34`) because it was more convenient pick the plastic from the warehouse located in China instead of picking it from India;
 - the planner preferred using service `service_chemicals_usa` (service `35`) because it was more convenient pick the chemicals from the warehouse located in the USA instead of picking it from Canada;
 - the planner preferred using service `service_copper_frame_usa` (service `37`) because it was more convenient pick the copper frame from the warehouse located in the USA instead of picking it from other costly countries.

+In the second phase the manufacturing services are located in a unique factory in the USA and generally the cost of the operations is set to 1.
+However, we have multiple copies of the same service performing the same operation but more costly and wear out.
+The planner will choose the best service i.e., with a low probability to break and a low cost.

+In fact,  from the calculation of the optimal policy we observe that:
+- the planner when performs the action `film_deposition` preferred using service `service_film_deposition1` (service `1`) because this service had a more convenient cost respect to `service_film_deposition2`;
+- the planner when performs the action `resist_coating` preferred using service `service_resist_coating1` (service `3`) because this service had a more convenient cost respect to `service_resist_coating2`;
+- the planner when performs the action `exposure` preferred using service `service_exposure1` (service `5`) because this service had a more convenient cost and less probability to break respect to `service_exposure2`;
+- the planner when performs the action `development` preferred using service `service_development1` (service `7`) because this service had a more convenient cost respect to `service_development2`;
+- the planner when performs the action `etching` preferred using service `service_etching1` (service `9`) because this service had a more convenient cost and less probability to break respect to `service_etching2`.